maelstrom-research/Rmonize/README.md

-initiatives, focusing on harmonization of individual participant data from population-based cohort studies, but is intended as a general resource for diverse harmonization efforts. **Rmonize** is compatible with the Maelstrom ObiBa software suite and other commonly used data management and statistical software.
+initiatives, focusing on harmonization of individual participant data from population-based cohort studies, but is intended as a general resource for diverse harmonization efforts. **Rmonize** is compatible with the Maelstrom OBiBa software suite and other commonly used data management and statistical software.

 # Get started